 The particle size distribution of chlorpyrifos nanocapsules is crucial part for achieving the desired toxicity or repellence properties and essential for its application as a termiticide.
 Particle size distribution also influences the chlorpyrifos nanocapsules' solubility, stability and reactivity (Liu et al. 2002).
 The smaller the particle size of chlorpyrifos nanocapsules, the higher the surface area (Tontul et al. 2017).
-Table 1 summarizes the particle size distribution results from FESEM agreed with the results obtained using DLS.
-The results also indicate that chlorpyrifos nanocapsules are relatively uniform and stable.
+Table 1 summarizes the particle size of chlorpyrifos nanocapsules determined using DLS and FESEM.
+The particle size distribution results from FESEM agreed with the results obtained using DLS.
+The results also indicate that chlorpyrifos nanocapsules.